To schedule a visit to our Parent Center at the Wilcox Building in Swanzey, please call 603-357-2042 for an appointment.

 What is Title I?

 Title I is a federally funded program which provides support for students who are experiencing difficulty meeting the standards of their school instructional program.
 Title I programs are located in schools meeting specific federal guidelines.
-The Monadnock Title I program for 2020-2021 is funded at $516,514.11.
-Four Monadnock Regional elementary schools, Mt.
-Caesar School, Emerson School, Troy School, and Cutler School operate as schoolwide programs.
+The preliminary allocation for the Monadnock Title I program for 2021-2022 is $500,104.65.
+Three Monadnock Regional elementary schools, Emerson School, Troy School, and Cutler School operate as schoolwide programs.
 Also, the Monadnock Regional Middle School will be operating as a targeted assistance program.

 An Overview of Schoolwide Programs